 - Controlling other organisms – the main aim in organic farming is to control both the useful and harmful organisms with natural or biological methods or by using natural substances listed in the national list.

-- Maintaining buffer zones and record keeping – this is important to know about the farm activities and control if any contamination is found.
+- Maintaining buffer zones and record-keeping – this is important to know about the farm activities and control if any contamination is found.

 What does one get from Organic farming?

 The first thing one can expect from organic produce food safety.
 Since organic farms avoid the use of harmful pesticides and insecticides, they produce food that is safer to use and less harmful.
-It has been observed that the produce from organic farms contains more minerals, less water and no artificial chemicals which ultimately make the food more natural and tasty.
-Also, it is known that organic produce contains more vitamin C, proteins and other minerals.
+It has been observed that the produce from organic farms contains more minerals, less water, and no artificial chemicals which ultimately make the food more natural and tasty.
+Also, it is known that organic produce contains more vitamin C, proteins, and other minerals.

-What are certified Organic products?
+What are certified Organic Products?

-A certification body, usually verifies the produce and checks if the product meets the organic standards or specifications during its entire production cycle like farming procedure, processing, storing, handling of produce and marketing.
+A certification body, usually verifies the produce and checks if the product meets the organic standards or specifications during its entire production cycle like farming procedure, processing, storing, handling of produce, and marketing.
 Only then it certifies the produce as ‘organic’ and such products are termed as certified organic products.
 The certification may vary for different countries, but the organic label surely indicates that the produce is farmed and processed in an ecologically sound manner.

 What is an Organic label?

-An organic produce with an organic label indicates that the product is certified against some standards outlined by the organic council.
+Organic produce with an organic label indicates that the product is certified against some standards outlined by the organic council.
 The label is generally given by a certification body of the respective country where the product is farmed and it informs the consumer on the type of standards followed during production and processing and the type of recognition granted by the certifying body.
 This label works as a guide for the consumer to know more about the product and its quality.
-There are many different standards on which the produce may be certified such as international voluntary standards, national mandatory standards, local voluntary standards and accreditation.
+There are many different standards on which the produce may be certified such as international voluntary standards, national mandatory standards, local voluntary standards, and accreditation.

 Why is Organic food considered expensive than conventional food?